Zakir Qureshi: Life and career

-He was born as Muhammad Zakir Qureshi in Karachi, Pakistan on 16 February 1967.
-His father's name was Mr. Abdul Aziz Qureshi who was a great chef of his time.
-He studied at the Qulsoom Bai Valika School, Govt.
-Boys School of Santabad and Allama Iqbal College.
+Qureshi was born as Muhammad Zakir Qureshi in Karachi, Pakistan in 1967.
 He travelled to work and study in Dubai, Singapore, South Africa and Botswana.

 He started his professional career in 1980 at the Sheraton Hotel in Karachi.
 He also worked in the Avari Hotel and the Pearl Continental Hotel in Karachi.

-He first appeared on Indus TV.
+Qureshi first appeared on Indus TV.
 In 2006, he worked for Hum TV.
-Since 2007, he has hosted a show called Dawat on Masala TV.
+As of 2007, he hosted a show called Dawat on Masala TV.
+He died due to protracted kidney illness in Karachi, on 21 April 2025, at the age of 58.

-He owns a Cz Restaurant, Block 7، Gulshan-e-Iqbal, Karachi, Karachi City, Sindh, Pakistan He is married with five children.
-His son Ahsan is also a television chef.